© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Multi-period site on Brean Down is a scheduled monument protected by Historic England under reference 1008211.
 View the official record →

-Brean Down is a multi-period archaeological site situated on a prominent headland in Somerset.
+Brean Down is a multi-period archaeological site located on a prominent headland in Somerset, England, which has yielded evidence of human occupation and activity spanning from the Neolithic period through to the medieval period and beyond.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008211.

 Multi-period site on Brean Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008211.